i0Ek3/niter.top/README.md

 Some days ago, my blog on Netlify went offline cause of I changed it's name servers to the original one(Namesilo).
 So I decide to record what should I do after my blog offline.
 Here's thing:

-First, I find some solutions which is available in surface:
+First, I found some seemingly available solutions:

 - buy a new domain(or register a free one on Freenom) to bind your VPS and restore my blog
 - [WIP] deploy your site on your VPS instead of Netlify